 Over 55 equity release to pay for domiciliary or nursing care

-Whether you need domiciliary care to help you with everyday tasks such as personal care or shopping, or whether you need at-home nursing care, equity release schemes can help you meet your care fees, so you can maintain your independence.
+Whether you need domiciliary care to help you with everyday tasks such as personal care or shopping, or whether you need at-home nursing care or live-in home care, equity release schemes can help you meet your care fees, so you can maintain your independence.

 Social care isn’t normally free; you are likely to have to meet at least some of the costs yourself, and potentially you may have to foot the whole bill.
 Over 55 equity release through home reversion or a lifetime mortgage can help you to fund these fees, so you get the support you need to be able to stay in your own home.

-Equity release money can be paid in a lump sum, but choosing small, regular payments will both reduce the interest that accrues on the mortgage – enabling you to pass on more of your estate to your loved ones – and help you manage your cash flow.
+Equity release money can be paid in a lump sum, but choosing small, regular payments will both help you manage your cash flow and reduce the interest that accrues on the mortgage – enabling you to pass on more of your estate to your loved ones.

-Home care costs vary greatly by provider and where you are in the country, however The Money Advice Service advises that home care fees a minimum of £20.69 an hour, and calculates that if you need 14 hours’ support a week, this is likely to cost you £15,000 a year*.
+Home care costs vary greatly by provider and where you are in the country, however The Money Advice Service advises that home care fees are a minimum of £20.69 an hour, and calculates that if you need 14 hours’ support a week, this is likely to cost you £15,000 a year* — in some areas home care fees exceed £30 an hour, and this will clearly increase the annual bill.
 Age UK have useful advice about financial support for which you may be eligible.

 *Figures correct September 2020